chriswebdv/cpp/notes.md

 ## data types
 C++, the type of an object must be known at compile-time (when the program is compiled), and that type can not be changed without recompiling the program.

+## initializations
+Prefer direct list initialization (or value initialization) for initializing your variables

+Initialize your variables upon creation.